-Silly question, Chuck.
+Stupid question, Chuck.

 Danny was soaking the leg of Arno’s bright orange snowmobile suit.
-When I say soak, I mean he was marinating it.
+When I say soaking, I mean he was marinating it.
 Everybody except Arno was aware of what was going on.
 He was oblivious to Danny’s incendiary chicanery.

-When he had sufficiently doused Arno with the combustible liquid, he signaled to the rest of us to head for the door of the office.
+When he had sufficiently saturated Arno with the combustible liquid, he signaled to the rest of us to head for the door of the office.
 As we scrambled to get out of harm’s way, Danny tossed a match onto Arno.